South African National Lottery: LOTTO

-Players buy tickets with their choice of six different numbers between 1 and 58; there is a provision for random numbers to be generated automatically for those who do not wish to choose, known as Quick Pick.
+Players buy tickets with their choice of six different numbers between 1 and 52; there is a provision for random numbers to be generated automatically for those who do not wish to choose, known as Quick Pick.

 When introduced, the LOTTO jackpot draw required numbers from 1 to 49.
 Ithuba Holdings increased the number from 49 to 52 on 30 July 2017, and then from 52 to 58 on September 21st 2025.
+Sizekhaya reduced the number from 58 to 52, from June 3rd 2026.

-In the draw, six numbered balls are drawn without replacement from a set of 58 balls numbered from 1 to 58.
-A further Bonus Ball is also drawn, which affects only players who match five numbers.
+In the draw, six numbered balls are drawn without replacement from a set of 52 balls numbered from 1 to 52.
+A further Bonus Ball is also drawn, which affects players who match five, four or three numbers.

 Prizes are awarded to players who match at least three of the six drawn numbers, with prizes increasing for matching more of the drawn numbers.
-All players who match all six drawn numbers win equal shares of the jackpot; the chance of doing so is 1 in 40,475,358.
+All players who match all six drawn numbers win equal shares of the jackpot; the chance of doing so is 1 in 20,358,520.
 If four, five, or six balls are matched, the relevant prize is divided equally between all who match that many balls.
 If no player matches all six numbers, the jackpot is added to that of the next Lotto draw—a Rollover.

 The entry fee to the LOTTO draw is set at R5.00 per board.

-The draw is conducted on Wednesdays and Saturdays on SABC 2 at 20:56 Central Africa Time (CAT).
+The draw is conducted on Wednesdays and Saturdays on SABC 1 & SABC 2 at 21:00 Central Africa Time (CAT).

 LOTTO PLUS 1

 LOTTO PLUS 1 is exactly the same as LOTTO, but gives the player a second chance to win.
 When buying a LOTTO ticket, the player must pay an extra R2.50 per board to enter the LOTTO PLUS 1 draw.
 Odds are the same, while prizes are usually slightly lower.

 LOTTO PLUS was introduced on 26 November 2003.

-The draw is conducted on Wednesdays and Saturdays on SABC 2 at 20:56 Central Africa Time (CAT).
+The draw is conducted on Wednesdays and Saturdays on SABC 1 & SABC 2 at 21:00 Central Africa Time (CAT), right after the LOTTO draw.

-LOTTO PLUS 2
+LOTTO 5 MAX (previously as LOTTO PLUS 2)

-LOTTO PLUS 2 is exactly the same as LOTTO, but gives the player a third chance to win.
-When buying a LOTTO ticket, the player must pay an extra R2.50 per board to enter the LOTTO PLUS 2 draw.
+LOTTO 5 MAX is exactly the same as LOTTO, but gives the player a third chance to win.
+When buying a LOTTO ticket, the player must pay an extra R2.50 per board to enter the LOTTO 5 MAX draw.
 Odds are the same, while prizes are usually slightly lower.

-LOTTO PLUS 2 was introduced on 30 July 2017.
+LOTTO 5 MAX was introduced originally as LOTTO PLUS 2 on 30 July 2017, by ITHUBA.

-The draw is conducted on Wednesdays and Saturdays on SABC 2 at 20:56 Central Africa Time (CAT).
+The draw is conducted on Wednesdays and Saturdays on SABC 1 & SABC 2 at 21:00 Central Africa Time (CAT), right after the LOTTO PLUS 1 draw.